Donations

 Giving 2,000 children a free book to take home

-Schoolchildren attending Wimbledon Bookfest World Book Day events in March 2024 can go home with a free book, thanks to the Axis Foundation’s donation of £10,000.
+Schoolchildren attending Wimbledon Bookfest World Book Day events in March 2024 went home with a free book, thanks to the Axis Foundation’s donation of £10,000.

 “Developing a love of reading for pleasure is incredibly important and has a lifelong impact on a child’s prospects.
 Children who attend BookFest events and go home with own copy of the book leave feeling inspired and excited about literature.
 We are incredibly grateful to the Axis Foundation for their generous donation; helping us to inspire and encourage the next generation of readers” – Fiona Razvi, Festival Director